 Some of the problems that arise when marketing through mobile devices are:

-- Great diversity of operating systems and ways in which the same information is presented to different users.
+- A great diversity of operating systems and ways in which the same information is presented to different users.

-- Interfaces (navigation systems, screens, etc.) smaller and different from other media.
+- Interfaces (navigation systems, screens, etc.) are smaller and different from other media.

 - Privacy: the user’s social activity on their mobile devices is exposed to being published if the information is mishandled.